-Sterling Playmakers is accepting director applications for the 2022 calendar year as well as our pre-selected summer musical, Ragtime: The Musical.
-Ragtime: The Musical will perform for 3 weekends in July and August 2022.
+Sterling Playmakers is accepting director applications for the 2023 calendar year as well as for our pre-selected summer musical, Shrek the Musical.
+Shrek the Musical will perform for 3 weekends in July and August 2023.

 Our organization was recently admitted into the Washington Area Theatre Community Honors (WATCH).
 The WATCH organization recognizes excellence in community theatre and organizes an annual awards ceremony at The Birchmere in Alexandria.
-Our individual productions will determine whether to submit their show for WATCH adjudication, with support and coordination from Sterling Playmakers Board member John Geddie.
+Each director will determine whether or not to submit their show for WATCH adjudication, with support and coordination from Sterling Playmakers Board member John Geddie.

-Sterling Playmakers has four possible time slots, but it is up to the Board’s discretion whether three or four shows are selected:
+Three possible time slots are available, but it is up to the Board’s discretion how many time slots are chosen.

-Late Winter/Early Spring 2022 (Performs for two weekends in March)
+Late Spring 2023 (Performs two weekends in late spring/early summer)

-Early Fall 2022 (Performs for two weekends in October)
+Early Fall 2023 (Performs two weekends in October)

-Late Fall 2022 (Performs two weekends in November)
+Late Fall 2023 (Performs two weekends in November/December)

 The Board reserves the right to choose from the application pool, to extend the application deadline if necessary, or seek out other alternatives.

 The Season Development Committee is willing to consider both plays and musicals.
-If the Board selects a musical, the musical will most likely be slated for late fall 2022.
-For plays, the Board considers both comedies and dramas with the goal of a varied season each year.
+If the Board selects a second musical, the musical will most likely be slated for late fall 2023.

 The committee will consider director proposals for new plays, musicals or other original work.
 The director should submit a sample (the first 10-15 pages) of the piece.
-If the director is selected as a finalist, they will be required to submit the entire piece so the committee may read the piece.
+If the director is selected as a finalist, they will be required to submit the entire piece so the committee may read it in its entirety.